Skip to main content

 Using a payroll company can help you stay on top of the tax reporting requirements associated with paying salaries, even if you’re a sole proprietor.
 When you withhold taxes, you need to submit those withholdings to the IRS on a regular schedule, and you need to generate the appropriate tax forms at the end of the year.
 A payroll provider will automate all of this for you, making the process seamless and reducing the chances you’ll make a mistake.

-How much to pay yourself?
+How much to pay yourself as a business owner?

 Deciding on the salary you pay yourself is an important decision.
 Some small business owners look to see what the average salary is for the type of business and job performed.
 It’s a good method, however, some business owners don’t want to commit to an exact dollar amount - they’d prefer to take a percentage of the profits the business is making.
 This allows for growth and loss fluctuations.